eddiesung111/my-backtest-strategies-v2/docs/strategies.md

 The `EMA Golden Cross` strategy is a trend-following strategy that uses two Exponential Moving Averages (EMAs) of different periods to generate trading signals.

 * **Core Logic:**
-    * **Entry (Buy Signal):** Generated when the shorter-period EMA crosses *above* the longer-period EMA.
+    * **Entry (Buy Signal):** Generated when the shorter-period Exponential Moving Average (EMA) crosses *above* the longer-period EMA (a 'golden cross').
 This indicates a potential bullish trend reversal or continuation.
-    * **Exit (Sell Signal):** Generated when the shorter-period EMA crosses *below* the longer-period EMA.
+    * **Exit (Sell Signal):** Generated when the shorter-period EMA crosses *below* the longer-period EMA (a 'death cross').
 This indicates a potential bearish trend reversal or continuation.
 * **Parameters:**
     * `fast` (integer, default: `5`): The period for the shorter-term Exponential Moving Average.
     * `slow` (integer, default: `20`): The period for the longer-term Exponential Moving Average.